concurrency/concurrency.github.com/README.markdown

 Handily, this can be avoided by using Jekyll in server mode to preview the site, in which it provides a built in webserver (defaulting to port 4000) with the output served up.
 This is a great way to test changes before committing - you can combine it with Jekyll's auto-reloading of changed files by running the following command in the root of the site sources.

-	jekyll --server --auto
+	jekyll --server --auto --pygments

+You can then find the site running at http://localhost:4000/.
-If the site doesn't seem to be rebuilding with the above command properly, there might be an error in the markdown - try running Jekyll without any arguments to see if there's any parse error reporting.
+If the site doesn't seem to be rebuilding with the above command properly, there might be an error in the markdown - try looking at the terminal which is running Jekyll to see if there are reported errors.

-## Known Problems
+## Known Issues

 The default YouTube and Vimeo embed codes cause problems converting Markdown into HTML (due to Maruku's overly strict parsing).
 As of June 2012 (these) can be fixed by:

 * Ensuring `allowFullScreen` and similar attributes all have values set (i.e. allowFullScreen becomes `allowFullScreen="true"` or similar)
 * For Vimeo, ensure there is HTML between the `<iframe>` tags, as otherwise the output will be truncated.
 It's easiest to move the credit line (Video Name by Author on Vimeo) into the iFrame tag, although a blank `<p>` tag will also suffice.

+Jekyll's integration with Pygments is sensitive to the latest versions of both.
+If you see an error like `Liquid error: undefined method 'join' for...` on pages with code highlighting, try updating Jekyll (`gem update jekyll`), or check that Pygments is up to date.
+If you see a message saying `Liquid error: No such file or directory - posix_spawnp`, you most likely don't have Pygments installed.